peterkhe1999/CheatSheet/OSEP/README.md

 When most AV products emulate the execution of a document, they **rename** it.

-=> During execution, check the name of the document and if it is not the same as the one we originally provided
+=> During execution, check the name of the document.

-=> the execution has been emulated
+=> If it is not the same as the one we originally provided, the execution has been emulated.
+Exit the code

-=> exit the code

 Generates a Meterpreter reverse shell provided that our file is named `runner.doc`